 High Quality Turkish Olive Oil

-The cultural perspective of the olive tree has three elements.
-First one is its landscape.
-Second one is the diet and consumption trends.
-Finally, the third one is the symbolic value of the tree, fruit and the oil.
+The cultural perspective of the olive tree comprises three elements.
+The first element is its landscape.
+The second element is diet and consumption trends.
+Finally, the third element is the symbolic value of the olive tree, fruit, and oil.

-During the 1800s and 1900s, mainly because of the wars and the poor urbanization structures, people were not able to commute to different regions easily.
-However, in Turkey, olive oil has always been a purpose of social interactions among various communities.
-We know very well that olive oil was a plain commodity of trade within the region’s different societies.
+During the 1800s and 1900s, mainly because of wars and poor urbanization, people could not easily commute to different regions.
+However, olive oil has always been a purpose for social interactions among various communities in Turkey.
+We know olive oil was a common trade commodity among the region’s societies.

-Olive oil is also known as very strong antiseptic and disinfectant.
-Especially in 1900s when the medicines were not easy to find, olive oil was used as such purposes.
-Nowadays, such areas of use are not being used.
-Since some areas of use of olive oil are expiring, for sure new ones will come.
+Olive oil is also known for its strong antiseptic and disinfectant properties.
+Especially in the 1900s, when medicines were not easy to find, olive oil was used for such purposes.
+Nowadays, such applications are no longer common.
+Many other examples like this demonstrate the outdated applications of olive oil.

 Special Extra Virgin Olive Oil from Artem Oliva

-Extra virgin olive oil is the best quality of olive oil amongst the other types.
-It has always been the focus of Artem Oliva since the establishment of the company.
-This olive oil has very low free acidity levels which means that the quality is the most premium.
+Extra virgin olive oil is the best quality olive oil among all other types.
+It has always been the focus of Artem Oliva since the company’s establishment.
+This olive oil has very low free acidity levels, meaning the quality is the most premium.

-If the free fatty acidity level is maximum 8.0% in a given sample of olive oil is a maximum of 0.8%, that olive oil is accepted as “extra virgin” according to Turkish and international norms.
+As a result, if the free fatty acidity level in a given sample of olive oil is a maximum of 0.8%, that olive oil is accepted as “extra virgin” according to Turkish and international norms.
 This means that the quality of that oil is considered perfect.
 However, Artem Oliva is taking this standard to another level to offer a maximum of 0.4% – 0.5% free acidity in its extra virgin olive oils.

-Artem Oliva, as one of the best olive oil companies in the world, has devoted itself to produce the high-quality olive oil since the first day that the company was established.
-Company’s roots were shaped with the purpose of creating the best olive oil in the Aegean region.
+Artem Oliva, one of the best olive oil companies in the world, has been devoted to producing high-quality olive oil since the company was first established.
+The company was founded to create the best olive oil in the Aegean region.

-With this purpose of creating the best olive oil, Artem Oliva has always paying great attention on the quality of their olive oils.
-This includes sophisticated quality control system, regular audits or so.
-All the members of Artem Oliva team works with high level of devotion for the creation of wonderful liquid gold called as olive oil.
+To create the best olive oil, Artem Oliva has always paid great attention to the quality of its olive oils.
+This includes a sophisticated quality control system, regular audits, and more.
+All the Artem Oliva team members work passionately toward creating the excellent liquid gold known as olive oil.

 Description of Best Olive Oil in Legal and Sensory Aspects